|

 - If you choose to have all course materials sent to you at one time, you will not be eligible for a refund.

-*All refunds made within three business days after receipt of the materials minus any non-refundable postage fee.
+*All refunds made after receipt of the materials minus any non-refundable postage fee.

 |